Massachusetts Court Records

 How Do I Get Out of Paying Child Support in Massachusetts?

 Massachusetts laws allow civilian parents to seek a modification to child support payments by submitting a petition to the Massachusetts Department of Revenue.
-Modifying a child support order is only possible under extenuating circumstances such as:
+Modifying a child support order is usually possible under extenuating circumstances such as:

 - An inconsistency between the amount of the existing order and the payable amount after applying the child support guidelines;